SepticElectronics/High-Speed-Timer/README.md

 # High-Speed-Timer
-High Speed Precision Timer 35ps/4ns
+##High Speed Precision Timer SEHSPT354

 A simple digital timer based on the TDC7200 for high-precision, short burst time measurement with a resolution of up to 35 ps.